Tobal No. 1: Reception

 The game received mostly positive reviews.
+Famitsu magazine gave a score of 31 out of 40.
 A Next Generation critic said that it "establishes itself as a major player in an established genre ... with its innovative gameplay and unique graphic approach."
 He especially praised the control interface, the deep counter system, the unrestricted 3D movement, and the intuitive controls for all of these elements.
 His one criticism was that the opponent AI is too simplistic to make single-player anywhere near as enjoyable as the multiplayer mode.
 Bruised Lee of GamePro was less enthusiastic about the controls, saying they take time to master.
 He concluded the game is outclassed by competition such as Tekken 2 and Virtua Fighter 2, but is still worth trying due to its unique style of animation and quest mode.
 The four reviewers of Electronic Gaming Monthly also said the controls take getting used to, but highly praised the animation and 3D gameplay.
 They regarded the battle mode as the highlight but said the quest mode and Final Fantasy VII demo were nice bonuses which add to the game's value-for-money.
 IGN noted the game's unique graphical representation and free-ranging controls—it ran at 60 frames per second and in 640x480 resolution.
 GameSpot admired the variety of fighting styles in the game's normal mode, but found the same controls worked sluggishly in the unique Quest Mode.
 Game Revolution found the blocking system to be confusing but called the game's quest mode the "most innovative feature since—well, bosses."